longyuewangdcu/Chinese-Llama-2/README.md

    pip install -r requirements.txt
    ```

-3. Download the pretrained Llama model and the Chinese instruction dataset.

-   > Note: The Llama model should be obtained separately from OpenAI's website, and the Chinese instruction dataset should be acquired based on the licensing and data rights.
+## Parameter-Efficient Fine-Tuning

+### Model Checkpoints

+The LoRA weights for [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) can be found at here.
+More model weights will be available soon.

+### Datasets
+We finetune the Llama-2 on the Chinese instruction dataset [COIG](https://huggingface.co/datasets/BAAI/COIG) and 20K Chinese-English parallel documents translation data.

-## Usage
+### Usage

 To finetune Llama-2 using LoRA on the Chinese instruction dataset, Run the command to start lora finetune.: